Writers in the Schools

 Anthology & Readings

-Students are encouraged to submit their work to our annual WITS anthology, which is launched every year at the Portland Book Festival.
-We also organize student readings for each participating high school at local venues, such as bookstores and cafes.
+WITS students are encouraged to submit their work to our annual WITS anthology, which debuts every year at the Portland Book Festival with a public reading.
+We also organize student readings for each participating high school at local venues, such as bookstores and cafés.

 “The writer was able to get the students to think about and create poetry in ways that they hadn’t considered before.”Rodney Maack, Wilson High School Teacher